exfinen/minskk/README.md

 - neovim quietly dies upon rust panic

 ## TO BE IMPLEMENTED
+- Allowing to use and load a dictionary at the same time
 - Full-width (zenkaku) Symbol entry
 - Local Dictionary
 - Word Completion
 - Annotation
 - Candidate Selection Dialog
 - C-g
-- Plugin manager support (at least vimplug)
+- Plugin manager support (vimplug at least)

 ## Requirements
 - macOS or Linux